Njugen/TabSera/README.md

-# TabSera - Browser window and tab manager (Beta)
+# Tab Management Browser Plugin (Beta)

 <div style="text-align: center; margin: 2rem auto">
     <img src="./img/brand/brand.png" width="15%" />
 </div>

-TabSera gives you a better oversight and improved tab management experience not provided by default browser features.
+This plugin gives you a better overview and improved tab management experience not provided by default browser features.
+Mark, arrange, and open tabs in any way you like, e.g. new session, categorized session, or incognito.

 ## Issue and purpose

 Add your windows and tabs to accessible folders.
 Launch sets of entertainment, or open your work related resources with just one click.

-TabSera gives you a simple overview over what's most important to you.
-It gives you the freedom to mark, arrange, and open tabs in any way you like, e.g. new session, categorized session, or incognito.

 Simple overview and basic features can be opened with one click.
 More advanced featuress and extended overview is also available through the option menu.